 Ready to dominate your open water race?
 Here’s a breakdown of the best swim goggles for open water swimmers and triathletes.

 For swimmers and triathletes who compete out in open water, a lot of attention and focus in placed on gear (especially you triathletes!).
+There is a reason that the triathlete’s bag is typically filled to the brim with equipment.

 While goggles can seem like a basic piece of swim gear (also doubling as probably the cheapest part of your race and training kit), they can make or break your swim.